 If you are unable to download from the website, up to five talking books can be preloaded onto USB cartridge and posted, free of charge, through Australia Post.
 There are no limits to the number of cartridges you can receive.

-The cartridge is then played through a DAISY player, which is a specialist machine which is able to play multiple formats.
+The cartridge is then played through a DAISY player, a specialist machine, which is able to play multiple formats.

 Once you have finished the book(s), they are returned by post and reloaded with a further selection of your chosen books, taken from your recommended reading list.

 Once registered as a postal user, choose your preferred genres, authors or even specific titles.
 The recommendations tool will then create a list of suggested books for you to read if you choose.